2007–08 Port Vale F.C. season: League One

 At the end of the season there was an exodus of players: Robin Hulbert (Darlington); Colin Miles (Woking); Jason Talbot (Livingston); Mark McGregor (Altrincham); Joe Cardle (Airdrie United); Adam Eckersley (Horsens); Dave Mulligan (Wellington Phoenix); Justin Miller (Chelmsford City); Charlie O'Loughlin (Nantwich Town); as well as club captain George Pilkington (Luton Town).
 Sinnott claimed this cull was necessary to turn the club around.
 Danny Whitaker rejected Vale's contract offer, and their revised offer, to move off to Oldham Athletic.
 Player of the Year Paul Harsley also turned down a new deal, and instead signed with Chesterfield.
 Marc Richards discussed a £100,000 move to Cheltenham Town, though chose to stay in Burslem.

 Finances

-The club had to make monthly repayments of around £19,000 for a £2.25 million loan taken out from the local council in 2005.
+The club had to make monthly repayments of around £19,000 for a £2.25 million loan from the local council in 2005.
 The club's shirt sponsorship came from Sennheiser.